socialcopsdev/hugo-starter/README.md

 The `+++` stuff at the top of each file is called "Front Matter", and can hold the metadata for each page.
 This metadata can later be accessed in the layouts to dynamically render content.

 The `/layouts` directory contains the html building blocks for the website.
 The "partials" directory contains reusable html files that we can use in every other template.
-This is useful for headers, footers, navbars, and similar common components.
-The "pages" directory is where we store the templates for rendering the content in the `/content` directory.
+This is useful for headers, footers, navbars, and other common components.
+The `/pages` directory is where we store the templates for rendering the content in the `/content` directory.

 The `/archetypes` and `/data` directories have some cool roles as well, but we don't even need to use them in this sample project.
 Check out the [Hugo documentation](https://gohugo.io/overview/introduction/) for more info.